urbanairship/urbanairship-cordova/README.md

         endMinute: 0
     }

-A push is an object that contains the data associated with a Push.
-The extras dictionary can contain arbitrary key and value data, that you can use inside your application.

 ## API

 **All methods without a return value return undefined**

 ### Top-level calls

-#### enablePush()
+#### setUserNotificationsEnabled()

-Enable push on the device.
-This sends a registration to the backend server.
+Enables or disables user notifications on the device.
+This sends a registration to the back end server.

-#### disablePush()

-Disable push on the device.
-You will no longer be able to recieve push notifications.

-#### enableLocation()

-Enable location updates on the device.

-#### disableLocation()

-Disable location updates on the device.

-#### enableBackgroundLocation()
+#### setLocationEnabled()

-Enable background location updates on the device.
+Enables or disables Urban Airship location services on the device.

-#### disableBackgroundLocation()
+#### setBackgroundLocationEnabled()

-Disable background location updates on the device.
+Enables or disables background location on the device.

-#### registerForNotificationTypes(bitmask)
+#### setNotificationTypes(bitmask)
 **Note::** iOS Only

 On iOS, registration for push requires specifying what combination of badges, sound and alerts are desired.
 This function must be explicitly called in order to begin the registration process.
 For example:

-    PushNotification.registerForNotificationTypes(PushNotification.notificationType.sound | PushNotification.notificationType.alert)
+    UAirship.setNotificationTypes(UAirship.notificationType.sound | UAirship.notificationType.alert)

 *Available notification types:*